buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 .. py:class:: buildbot.reporter.mail.MailNotifier

-The buildbot can send email when builds finish.
+The Buildbot can send email when builds finish.
 The most common use of this is to tell developers when their change has caused the build to fail.
 It is also quite common to send a message to a mailing list (usually named `builds` or similar) about every build.